google/cel-spec/doc/langdef.md

 possible field selection, then `a.b.c` takes priority over the interpretation `(a.b).c`.

-Note: List comprehensions (.exists, .all, etc) introduce new scopes that add variables as simple identifiers.
-When resolving a name in the body of a comprehension, the name is first compared against the variables declared by the comprehension.
-If there is a match, the name resolves to that variable.
-If not, the name is resolved against parent scopes until a match is found or the global scope is searched.
-For example, in `[1].exists(x, x == 1)`, `x` is a local variable which shadows any identifier with the same simple name in ancestor scopes.
+Note: Comprehensions (.exists, .all, etc) introduce new scopes that add variables as simple identifiers.
+When resolving a name within a comprehension body, the name is first compared against the variables declared by the comprehension.
+If there is a match, the name resolves to that variable, taking precedence over the package-based resolution rules above.
+If not, resolution proceeds checking for variable matches in parent comprehension scopes recursively.
+Finally the name follows the package resolution rules above against declarations in the environment.
+A name with a leading '.' always resolves in the root scope, bypassing local scopes from comprehensions.

+For example, in `[1].exists(x, x == 1)`, `x` is a local variable which shadows any identifier named 'x' in ancestor scopes or the package namespace.
+In `[1].exists(x, .x == 1)`, x is the global variable `x`.

 ## Values